Cumulocity-IoT/cumulocity-app-builder/README.md

 ### How to upgrade Application Builder to 2.0
 Application Builder 2.0 is based on micro-frontend architecture and existing Custom Widgets/Runtime widgets are no longer compatible.

+#### When should you upgrade?
+- If you are Admin of the tenant
+- You are using custom application builder (not subscribed one).
+If you are using subscribed application builder, then consider impact on sub-tenants before upgrade.
+- Your custom widgets(if any) are converted into plugins or corresponding plugins are available.

+#### When should you not upgrade?
+- When your application builder is subscribed to one or more tenants, and you are not aware the impact of those tenants.
+- You have custom widgets which are not supported plugins or not yet converted to plugins.

+#### How to upgrade

 For seamless upgrade experience, please follow below steps:
  1. Upgrade your Application Builder to 1.3.4 (In case if you are using earlier version).
  2. Upgrade your Application Builder to 2.0 using upgrade option in bottom of your page(Available only to admin user).